-Financial freedom and independence means we don’t have to work to live or even worse, live to work.
-That means we live off of money we saved and invested.
-I found out, though, that to achieve financial freedom via investing is a very slow process compared to starting, running and improving a business.
+Financial freedom and independence mean we don’t have to work to live or, even worse, live to work.
+That means we live off of the money we saved and invested.
+I found out, though, that achieving financial freedom via investing is a very slow process compared to starting, running and improving a business.

 What Financial Independence Means

 Let’s first put things in order and briefly explain what it will take for me to become financially free.
 Most probably you’ll need about the same amount of money as me.
 Hopefully, you are also debt-free.